How to mix an authentic Mexican Clamato beer cocktail + related useful tid bits.

 Beer with clamato and a shot of tequila (or vodka) and sometimes raw egg yolk is known as Ojo Rojo.

-TIP: According to our Mexican neighbors and friends there is no better remedy for a hangover than a large glass of beer with clamato and a couple of barbacoa tacos (a typical morning street taco).
+TIP: According to our Mexican neighbors and friends there is no better remedy for the discomforts of a night out than a large glass of beer with clamato and a couple of barbacoa tacos (a typical morning street taco).

 2. Run a wedge of lime around the rim of a pint glass and dip it in chili lime seasoning (Tajin or other).
 3. Add freshly squeezed lime juice (using a citrus squeezer recommended).
 4. Add clamato juice, the Maggi liquid seasoning, Worcestershire, Tabasco, pinch of chili lime seasoning and if using chopped/minced clams.
 Stir to mix.
 5. Top with dark Mexican lager, add a few ice cubes and stir again.
 Garnish with lime wedge, celery stick of chilled, cocktail style seafood.
 Enjoy!
 Use a pint or a bit larger glass. *Commercially sold Clamato is loaded with high fructose corn syrup, MSG and artificial coloring.
 To avoid that consult the body of the post on how to mix your own homemade clamato.
 A small quantity of minced clams are sometimes added to the drink.
 Garnishes such as lime wedge, celery stick and/or shrimp skewer are common additions to beer with clamato.
 Calories are based on using Dos Equis Ambar Vienna lager which has ABV 4.7%.

 Amount Per Serving: Calories: 172Sodium: 599mgCarbohydrates: 18g